Martin Sorrell: S4 Capital

+Controversies

 In 2017, following criticism about his pay from investors, Sorrell agreed to a pay cut that would have reduced his salary from £46 million in 2016 to £13 million by 2021.

 In April 2018, Sorrell left WPP after 33 years, following allegations of personal misconduct and misuse of company assets.
 Sorrell has denied the allegations.

-The Financial Times in an investigation around the circumstances of his departure from WPP has commented that what “emerged is a picture of routine verbal abuse of underlings and a blending of Sir Martin’s corporate and private life that jarred with some colleagues — particularly over his company expenditure, some of which was also extended to his wife” This included allegations that Sorrell visited a brothel paid for with company funds.
+The Financial Times in an investigation around the circumstances of his departure from WPP has commented that what “emerged is a picture of routine verbal abuse of underlings and a blending of Sir Martin’s corporate and private life that jarred with some colleagues — particularly over his company expenditure, some of which was also extended to his wife”.
+This included allegations that Sorrell visited a brothel paid for with company funds.
 Sorrell has denied these allegations.